gooy/aurelia-compiler/README.md

 ## Installation

-    jspm install gooy/aurelia-compiler
+    jspm install github:gooy/aurelia-compiler

 ## Usage

-inject the service and use it.
+Inject the service and use it.

 ```javascript
 import {Compiler} from 'gooy/aurelia-compiler';